-- 9 flat scattering panels (Spectralon®, 7.1 m2) inside the target chamber, located around the beam ports of quads 28U (33.2° irradiation cone) and 29U (49° irradiation cone); - an Optical system inserted in a diagnostic port $(\theta = 70^\circ, \phi = 306^\circ)$ made of 4 lenses to collect light and send images to the optical analysis table via 4 bundles of 15 m long optical fibers;
+- 9 flat scattering panels (Spectralon®, 7.1 m2) inside the target chamber, located around the beam ports of quads 28U (33.2° irradiation cone) and 29U (49° irradiation cone); - an Optical system inserted in a diagnostic port ($\theta = 70^{\circ}$, $\phi = 306^{\circ}$) using 4 lenses to collect light and send images to the optical analysis table via 4 bundles of 15 m long optical fibers;

-• an Optical analysis table inserted in a Faraday cage, with 4 phototubes (power & energy), 2 ICCD (integrated images), 40 fast photodiodes and digitizers (time measurements).
+• an Optical analysis table surrounded by a Faraday cage, with 4 phototubes (power & energy), 2 iCCD (integrated images), 40 high bandwidth photodiodes and digitizers (time-resolved measurements).

-A calibration system is used to control the plates' reflectivity and to determine the sensitivity of the diagnostic with two modules: a lamp illuminating the surface of the plates and a pulsed laser associated to a mirror steering the laser beam onto numerous positions on the scatter plates with cm-size spots.
+A calibration system is used to control the plates' reflectivity and to determine the diagnostic sensitivity with two modules: a lamp illuminating the surface of the plates and a pulsed laser associated to a mirror steering the laser beam onto numerous positions on the scatter plates with cm-size spots.

-This diagnostic complementes the FABS measurements.
+This diagnostic is complementing to the FABS measurements.

-Figure VIII.20: Principle of the LMJ NBI.
+Figure VIII.22: Principle of the LMJ NBI.